aosabook/500lines/dagoba/chapter.md

 Any object that has a vertex property and a state property is a gremlin by this definition, so we could just inline the constructor, but wrapping it in a function allows us to add new properties to all gremlins in a single place.

-We can also take an existing gremlin and send it to a new vertex, as we saw in the 'back' pipetype and the `simpleTraversal` function.
+We can also take an existing gremlin and send it to a new vertex, as we saw in the `back` pipetype and the `simpleTraversal` function.

 ```javascript
 Dagoba.gotoVertex = function(gremlin, vertex) {         // clone the gremlin